verynear/shrine-google_drive_storage/README.md

 The `:google_drive_client_secret_path` option

 This is the path of the file downloaded from your Google Drive app settings by the authorization Rake task.

+The `:drive_public_folder_id` option

+This is the id of Google Drive folder that must be created in google drive and set public permissions on it

 Example of the overridden `path/to/client_secret.json` file:
 ```json